qmat-geqs/qmat-geqs.github.io/research.md

 ## Applied category theory

 Category theory is a branch of mathematics that describes processes between objects in a very general and abstract framework.
-Physicists and computer scientists developed at the beginning of the XXIst century a category-theoretical formulation of quantum mechanics.
-Because cateogries are highly abstract, they only contain what is essential to quantum mechanics, and forget what only depends on a particular formalism like in Hilbert spaces.
+Physicists and computer scientists developed at the beginning of the XXIst century a category-theoretical formulation of quantum mechanics, which has the advantage of revealing only what is essential to quantum mechanics, and forget what only depends on a particular formalism like the Hilbert space formulation.

-We are interested in category theory because it could have many applications to classify methods, theories and formalisms in quantum mechanics, quantum chemistry or high energy physics, and determine their respective benefits and deficiencies.
+We think category theory could have many applications in classifying methods, theories and formalisms in quantum mechanics, quantum chemistry or high energy physics, and determine their respective benefits and deficiencies.